SamuelAndresPascal/cosmoloj-py/bibliograpy/README.md

                                       non_standard=NonStandard(url='https://geodaesie.info/system/files/privat/zfv_2004_4_Boljen.pdf'))
 ```

-Nevertheless, to be actually cross-resolved all the references *must* use a scope.
+Nevertheless, to be *actually* cross-resolved by the underlying Bibliograpy library, all the references *must* use a
+scope which have to be named and initialized through respectively `--scope` and `--init-scope` options.

 ```shell
 bibliograpy process --scope=_SCOPE --init-scope="_SCOPE = {}" bibliograpy.bib